ParaToolsInc/ParaToolsPro/docs/GCP/getting-started-GCP.md

 First install the dependencies of `ghpc`.
 Instructions to do this are included below.
-If you encounter trouble please check the latest instructions from Google, available [here]:[prereqs].
+If you encounter trouble please check the latest instructions from Google, available [here][prereqs].
 If you are running the google cloud shell you do not need to install the dependencies and can skip to cloning the hpctoolkit.

 [prereqs]: https://cloud.google.com/hpc-toolkit/docs/setup/install-dependencies